UNiXMIT/UNiXPod/README.md

 # [UNiXPod](https://github.com/UNiXMIT/UNiXPod)
 ### A collection of commands to create databases and services in containers.
 All commands are based on and tested with podman on Linux/Windows.
-Commands should work with Docker too, just replace podman with docker.
+Commands should work with Docker too, just replace 'podman' with 'docker' in the commands.

 ## Containers
 - [SQL Server](mssql.md)